Katarina Pettersson (Principal Investigator)

 Sointu Leikas (CO-PI)

-Sointu Leikas is a personality and social psychologist and a CO-PI in MOSH.
-She completed her PhD in personality psychology in 2010 and has worked with diverse set of psychology topics since then.
+Sointu Leikas is a personality and social psychologist and acts as CO-PI in MOSH.
+She completed her PhD in personality psychology in 2010 and has worked with a diverse set of psychology-related topics since.
 Her research interests include everyday life dynamics between persons, situations and behaviors, social competence, attitudes, values, and well-being.
-She currently works at the Helsinki Institute for Social Sciences and Humanities in the University of Helsinki as a university researcher, where she participates in methodological development in the human and social sciences and serves as a methodological expert in addition to her research work.
-She is in the current editorial board of the journal Personality Science.
+She currently works as a university researcher at the Helsinki Institute for Social Sciences and Humanities (HSSH), at the University of Helsinki.
+She participates in methodological development in the human and social sciences and serves as a methodological expert in addition to her research work.
+She is also on the current editorial board of the journal Personality Science.

 Viivi Mäkinen